Samsung's Galaxy Z Fold 2 will fit in your pocket better than last year's model did

 Samsung's Galaxy Z Fold 2 resolves one of the biggest complaints about the first generation: the front display.
 The South Korean electronics giant on Wednesday -- at its first all-virtual Unpacked event -- unveiled the new version of its first foldable from last year.
 The device sports a screen that stretches across the front of the phone, giving it a flashier and more modern design.

-The Z Fold 2's cover screen is 6.2 inches, while the interior is 7.6 inches laid flat.
+The Z Fold 2's cover screen is 6.2 inches diagonally, while the interior is 7.6 inches laid flat.
 Both are Samsung's nearly bezel-free Infinity-O display technology.
-And the interior foldable display uses the ultra-thin glass similar to what's inside the Galaxy Z Flip.
+And the interior foldable display uses the ultrathin glass similar to what's inside the Galaxy Z Flip.
 The first generation of the Fold had a 4.6-inch outer display and a 7.3-inch interior screen made of plastic.

 Samsung made the body thinner and minimized the gap between the screens, making it fit better in a pocket.
 The device's "dual intelligent battery" will last all day, Samsung said, and the phone now has 5G for the US model.
 It will be available on AT&T, Verizon and T-Mobile in the US.
 (5G models of the original Fold only launched in select markets like the UK.)